Get ready to go abroad with peace of mind thanks to our special offers!

 The day of your appointment

 You can make an appointment with a general doctor for any health concerns.
-Specialised doctors (e.g., dermatologist or gynecologist), however, are a bit harder to come by so those require more patience to find one.
+Specialists (e.g., dermatologist, gynecologist), however, are a bit harder to find.

-In general, if you have a relatively minor health problem, you can find an appointment with a general doctor the same day or the next day.
+In general, if you have a relatively minor health problem, you can find an appointment with a general doctor the same day or the next day, in person or via video-call.

 For dental appointments, you will be greeted and treated from beginning to end by the dentist.
 The profession of dental hygienist does not exist in France.

 If you need to have your wisdom teeth removed, your dentist will provide you with a list of stomatologists.
-It is they who perform this type of operation.
-Inform yourself of the medical fees because going through with the process.
+They are the ones who perform this type of operation.
+Inform yourself of the medical fees before going through with the operation.

-You’ll be asked for your carte Vitale at the pharmacy as well, but it’s okay if you don’t have one; it’s not required to get medication.
+You’ll be asked for your carte Vitale at the pharmacy as well, but it’s okay if you don’t have one, you can just pay out of pocket.

 Ophthalmologists are specialist doctors for the eyes and vision.
 So if you need an examination for myopia, for example, you will need to make an appointment with one.
 At the end of the appointment, you will be given a prescription, which you will then show to an optician for the purchase of your contacts or glasses.

 The price of a consultation varies depending on the sector (1 or 2).
-For a consultation with a sector 2 ophthalmologist, budget around €60.
+For a consultation with a sector 2 ophthalmologist, expect an invoice of around €60.

 Getting reimbursed for medical fees